Royal Welch Fusiliers: How to read Service Numbers

 Research in Action: Identifying a London Welsh Volunteer

 Consider a soldier with the serial number 3,000.
-On its own, this number is statistically indistinguishable from hundreds of other RWF volunteers.
-However, if his service record shows the "LW/" prefix, you can immediately identify him as part of the 15th (Service) Battalion (1st London Welsh).
-This prefix is the decisive diagnostic key, filtering out the noise of the standard RWF infantry pools and linking the soldier to the specific cultural and regional hub of the London Welsh community.
+On its own, this number is statistically indistinguishable from hundreds of other Royal Welch Fusiliers volunteers.
+However, if his service record carries the “LW/” prefix, he can immediately be identified as part of the 15th (Service) Battalion (1st London Welsh).
+The prefix acts as the decisive diagnostic key, separating him from the wider RWF wartime enlistment pools and linking him directly to the distinct cultural identity of the London Welsh battalion.

 Ready to validate a service number?